· 5 min read

 Written in by Simon Lehmann Editor

-Because the emulsion is over-responsive to blue and deaf to red, it translates color into a predictable but distorted set of grays.
+Because the emulsion is over-responsive to blue and deaf to red, it maps colour onto grey in a predictable but distorted way.
 A clear blue sky exposes the film heavily and prints as a blank white field, which is why early landscapes so rarely show cloud detail.
 Red and orange subjects expose it scarcely at all and print dark.
-ILFORD’s technical data sheet for Ortho Plus, a modern orthochromatic film, notes plainly that “reds appear much darker than normal,” a useful description of the entire family.
+ILFORD’s technical data sheet for Ortho Plus, a current orthochromatic film originally designed as a high-resolution copy stock, puts it plainly: its lack of red sensitivity “can even give an unusual / desirable effect to images having red or orange hues (reds appear much darker than normal)”.
+The same sheet shows the spectral curve climbing from about 400 nm and falling away after roughly 600 nm with no useful red response.
+Rollei Ortho 25 plus, a second modern example rated at ISO 25, states its sensitivity as 380 to 610 nm, the same orthochromatic window expressed as a hard number.

 How Fujifilm Neopan 100 Acros II resists reciprocity failure to 120 seconds, and what its Super Fine-Sigma grain delivers.